-In terms of the impact of such projects, which includes unanticipated outcomes, this follows the same order.
-The biggest difference, however, is that Making Disciples (interpreted as teaching and nurturing all Christians, whether new or the life-long deepening of faith), increases significantly.
-This is achieved both through the process of undertaking a building project that sees greater teamwork and unity of vision, as well as after the completion of the project, as an often more adaptable, welcoming and accessible space enables greater ministry, especially for mid-week services and activities.
+It is clear, however, that responding to human need by loving service, along with teaching and nurturing disciples, (interpreted here as life-long discipleship), are strong motivations and impacts throughout.
+These marks of mission are achieved both through the process of undertaking a building project, which sees greater teamwork and unity of vision.
+Also, after its completion, as an often more adaptable, welcoming and accessible space enables greater mission and ministry for a wider range of people, especially at mid-week services and activities.